-Law from an Afghan Perspective.
-Legal experts in Afghanistan and abroad rigorously vet all of ALEP’s textbooks before first publication.
-The ALEP team will soon publish its fifth and sixth textbooks, Constitutional Law of Afghanistan and Professional Responsibility, both of which will be available by Spring 2013.
+ALEP has published six textbooks, which are among the first to specifically address Afghanistan’s post-2004 legal system: An Introduction to the Law of Afghanistan (3rd Edition), Commercial Law (2nd Edition), Criminal Law (2nd Edition), Constitutional Law, International Law from an Afghan Perspective, and Law of Obligations.
+Legal experts in Afghanistan and abroad rigorously vet all of ALEP’s textbooks before publication.
+The ALEP team will soon publish its seventh and eighth textbooks, Property Law and Professional Responsibility, both of which will be available by Spring 2015.
 All of ALEP’s publications are available online for free use and distribution (click on the “Publications” link above).
 Most have already been translated into Dari and Pashto; all outstanding translations are forthcoming.

 Why We Do It

 The people of Afghanistan have established a democratic government through competitive elections.
 Afghanistan’s 2004 Constitution guarantees human rights and the free exercise of all religions, and provides women with equal protection under the law.
-Much work is still needed, however, to institutionalize the rule of law in Afghanistan.
+Yet much work is still needed to institutionalize the rule of law in Afghanistan.

 ALEP students graduate with analytical skills and familiarity with Afghanistan’s legal system.
 Their problem-solving skills will carry through to their work in both the public and private sectors, enabling them to tackle Afghanistan’s most vexing problems.
 Moreover, ALEP hopes to create “informed consumers” of Afghan law who are not afraid to use the legal system for dispute resolution and further legitimize the role of courts in Afghanistan’s future.